Happy 104th Birthday, Beverly Cleary: Four Windows Into Her World

 It was a school librarian who suggested to Beverly that she become a children's book writer when she grew up.

-With that dream in mind, Beverly went on to graduate with a B.A. in English from the University of California at Berkeley in 1938.
+With that dream in mind, Beverly went on to graduate with a B.A. in English from the University of California, Berkeley in 1938.
 She became a children's librarian herself, earning a degree in library science from the University of Washington.
-She eloped with Clarence Cleary in 1940, after her parents' disapproval of the match.

 Beverly published her first book, Henry Huggins, in 1950.
 Her stories have become an intrinsic part of childhood with their gentle humor, real-life situations and sympathy for the struggles and joys of girls and boys everywhere.